esteban03/simple-mcp/README.md

 ## MCP Integration

 Below is an example configuration for running the project with MCP.
-Update the directory path as needed for your environment:
+Update the directory path as needed for your environment.
+This integration allows you to execute terminal commands directly through MCP, enabling automated project management and script execution.

 ```json
 "mcp-commands": {